Marriaga35/Sorting-Algorithm-Visualization/README.md

 The application is downloaded to the local machine.
 It's a runnable jar file that can either be ran by clicking on the jar file or implemented through the native computer's terminal.

+**Input Parameters**

+There are no external input parameters from the user which are required.
+All necessary inputs are available through the program itself.
+The user simply need to select the sorting method of his or her choice followed by a typing in a value for sorting size and speed.
+Afterward, the user just needs to press start and the program will begin executing.

 **Authors**